Being happy doesn’t mean that everything is perfect. It means you’ve decided to look beyond the imperfections. – Gerard Way

 I am going to ask you one very simple question.
 Please try to answer right away and without thinking… call out your answer out loud and to the best of your ability.

 How did you do?
 Was it hard?
 If you found it hard to answer immediately, then I think that I know what the problem is.
 Don’t worry – you are not alone…

-A group of college students were asked 2 questions:
+A group of college students was asked two questions:

 a) How happy are you?